syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 ### Customize the series box mode

-The series box plotting mode can be changed using the [`BoxPlotMode`] property of BoxAndWhisker Series.
+The series box plotting mode can be changed using the [`BoxPlotMode`] property of [`SFBoxAndWhiskerSeries`].
 The plotting mode of series can be calculated as follows:

 * [`Exclusive`] - The quartile values are calculated using the formula (N+1) * P (N count, P percentile), and its index value starts from 1 in the list.
 * [`Inclusive`] - The quartile values are calculated using the formula (N−1) * P (N count, P percentile), and its index value starts from 0 in the list.